Scott Matheson Jr.: Federal judicial service

-On March 3, 2010, President Barack Obama nominated Matheson to the United States Court of Appeals for the Tenth Circuit to replace Michael W. McConnell, who resigned in August 2009 to return to academia.
+On March 3, 2010, President Barack Obama nominated Matheson to the United States Court of Appeals for the Tenth Circuit to replace Judge Michael W. McConnell, who resigned in August 2009.
 Matheson's nomination was unanimously approved by the Senate Judiciary Committee.

-However, sources such as the Fox News Channel and conservative magazine The Weekly Standard alleged that Obama hoped to influence Matheson's brother, Representative Jim Matheson, to vote for the Patient Protection and Affordable Care Act.
+However, sources such as the Fox News Channel and conservative magazine The Weekly Standard alleged that Obama hoped to influence Matheson's brother, Rep. Jim Matheson, to vote for the Patient Protection and Affordable Care Act.
 According to The Salt Lake Tribune, "Rep. Jim Matheson called the claim simply absurd, as did the White House, Senator Orrin Hatch and pretty much everyone who knows the Mathesons."

 Hatch, an establishment conservative Republican from Utah, supported Matheson and helped shepherd the nomination through the Senate.
 On December 22, 2010, the U.S. Senate confirmed the nomination.
 Matheson received his judicial commission on December 27, 2010.

-Notable cases

-Awad v.
-Ziriax, 670 F.3d 1111 (10th Cir.
-2012): The court (per Judge Matheson, joined by Judges O’Brien and McKay) upheld a district court’s grant of a preliminary injunction to prevent the Oklahoma State Election Board from certifying a proposed amendment to the Oklahoma Constitution that would prevent Oklahoma state courts from using or considering Sharia law.

-Bandimere v.
-SEC, 844 F.3d 1168 (10th Cir.
-2016): The court (per Judge Matheson, joined by Judge Briscoe, with Judge McKay dissenting) held that the Securities and Exchange Commission’s administrative-law judges were “inferior officers” subject to the Appointments Clause.
-The court’s decision opened a circuit split with the D.C.
-Circuit.
-Raymond J. Lucia Cos. v.
-SEC, 832 F.3d 277 (D.C.
-Cir.
-2016), rehearing denied, 868 F.3d 1021, rev’d, 138 S. Ct.
-2044 (2018).
-The Supreme Court granted certiorari on Lucia and agreed with the Tenth Circuit’s holding that the Securities and Exchange Commission’s administrative-law judges were “inferior officers.”

-Hobby Lobby Stores, Inc. v.
-Sebelius, 723 F.3d 1114 (10th Cir.
-2013) (en banc), aff’d, 134 S. Ct.
-2751 (2014): Judge Matheson filed an opinion concurring in part and dissenting in part from the en banc majority’s decision that reversed the district court’s denial of a motion for a preliminary injunction in a challenge to a federal regulation that required employers to provide health insurance for employees that covered certain contraceptives.